ryoo987/autoeditgui/README.md

 # autoeditgui

 ## Project Purpose
-This project aims to provide a user-friendly GUI for the Auto Editor CLI, making it accessible for users who prefer visual interaction over command-line usage.
-By offering a streamlined interface, the goal is to simplify video editing tasks that Auto Editor CLI performs, such as automated cuts based on audio levels, for a wider audience.
-This GUI is designed for personal use, enabling users to easily leverage Auto Editor’s powerful features without needing command-line knowledge.
+This project aims to provide a user-friendly GUI for the Auto Editor CLI.
+This GUI is designed for personal use.

 ## Copyright Notice
 © [2024] [Rina Yoo].
 All rights reserved.